| Colombian

 explore the meanings behind symbols painted and engraved on rocks

 at sites sacred to the ancient inhabitants of Colombia.
+Several thousand years ago indigenous cultures in

 the northern part of South America shared a complex system of shamanic